 What are the best things to buy from Ben Thanh market?

-For a first time tourist to Vietnam, and more specifically to Ben Thanh market, this is shoppers’ paradise.
+For a first time tourist to Vietnam, this is shoppers’ paradise.
 The most popular items sold here are T-shirts, bags, and handicrafts.
 As a gauge, you should not be paying more than VND150,000 (approx. 8USD) for handicrafts, no matter how exquisite the stall owners make the pieces out to be.
 T-shirts and other apparel are priced from VND50,000 up.
 Do not be surprised to see a ‘Polo Ralph Lauren’ or ‘Valentino’ going for as low as 10USD.
 Bags also seem like a good deal here, but do buy at your own risk.
 We do observe that the quality of apparels found in Vietnam tend to be a lot better than the ones found elsewhere.

-Traditional food, drinks, and snacks are aplenty inside Ben Thanh market.
+Traditional food, drinks, and snacks are aplenty in the market.
 The most recommended food here is the “banh beo”, a traditional dish made from rice.
 Another is “bun suong”, a kind of noodles which is very popular in the market.
 And if you can’t wait to get your hands on Vietnam’s national dish, Pho, you can find about 5-8 stalls here that sell it.
 Prices are generally the same across most stalls, so you won’t find much variation of more than 2,000vnd ($0.10usd).